-Each year, the Santa Barbara International Film Festival (SBIFF) brings filmmakers from all over the world to our little town.
-For 14 days, you can spot Hollywood professionals walking up and down State Street wearing SBIFF badges as they make their way from independent films to panels, and even to […]
+Every year, the Santa Barbara International Film Festival (SBIFF) brings filmmakers from all over the world to our town.
+For 14 days in February, Hollywood professionals make their way to venues around State Street, making their way from Q&As, independent films, and creative panels, along with red carpet award tributes […]

 Words by Vincent Vanterpool Men’s Soccer: The UCSB men’s soccer team has had an exciting start to the season, currently standing at a respectable 2-2 record.
 In their recent match against UNLV, they secured a hard-fought victory with a score of two goals to one, showcasing their resilience on the […]